mozman/ezdxf/docs/source/dxfinternals/entities/mleader.rst

 1. MULTILEADER has the alias name MLEADER which is accepted by any :term:`reliable CAD application`, but all of them create the entity as MULTILEADER
-2. uses :term:`raw color` values to define colors
+2. uses :term:`raw-color` values to define colors
 3. creates a complex context data structures beyond simple tags inside the subclass ``AcDbMLeader``